 How RMS supports WSR designation and protection

-Read on to access previously recorded WSR webinars as well as learning about or scheduling training through the RTC for your organization.
-You will see links to Bureau of Land Management (BLM) Distance Learning Webinars.
-This is a 12-module course covering history, policies, management and monitoring of WSRs.
+Read on to access five key training subjects and associated tools, webinars and Wild and Scenic Rivers Manager Courses (Bureau of Land Management (BLM) Distance Learning Webinars).
+This is a 13-module course covering history, policies, management and monitoring of WSRs.
 You are required to register for the courses, but they are free and an incredible resource for managers.
-Check out the RMS Video Training Channel for additional WSR resources and previous training opportunities.

 Online Resources